Euro zone bond yields pause, seek new signals on trade deal

 "In the broader picture, there is certainly some optimism priced in.
 But markets are still quite puzzled about the underlying economic trend," he said, adding that bond markets were still priced for a "slow growth, low inflation" world even if Washington and Beijing secured the first stage of a trade deal.

-German 10-year bond yields were unchanged in early European trading, at -0.318 percent DE10YT=RR.
-Other core government bond yields were also little moved BE10YT=RR.
+German 10-year bond yields rose slightly more than 1 basis point to -0.302 percent DE10YT=RR.
+Other core government bond yields also moved between 1 and 2 bps BE10YT=RR.

-French FR10YT=RR and Spanish ES10YT=RR yields underperformed marginally at the open, with analysts pointing to expected combined supply of between 7 and 9 billion euros from the two countries later in the day.
+French FR10YT=RR and Spanish ES10YT=RR yields rose 2 basis points, with the two countries expected to raise between 7 and 9 billion euros combinedon Thursday.

 French public transport ground to a halt as workers began a nationwide strike to oppose the government's pension reforms, but this had no immediate market impact.

-Italian bonds were mixed, with the 10-year yield rising 1 basis point to 1.393 percent IT10YT=RR.
-Shorter-dated yields fell.
+Italian bonds rose marginally, with the 10-year yield rising nearly 2 bps to 1.397 percent IT10YT=RR.

 "The data calendar will remain uninspiring today.
 However, in line with the trend we have become accustomed to over the last few days, volatility can be expected to come more from politics than from data," Unicredit analysts said in a note.